elibenton/personal-website/content/writing/content-consumption.md

 By the middle of this exchange, I was yelling in frustration and banging my hands on the steering wheel.
 It felt like the perfect exemplification of a fear that had been brewing inside me ever since I started taking computer science and political science courses side-by-side.

 Kemelmacher-Shlizerman was subscribing to the belief that scientists are not responsible for the way their discoveries and/or inventions are used.
 It struck me as both tone deaf and painfully naive.
 Is Facebook not responsible when it abets the ethic cleansing of Rohingya Muslims out on its platform?
-Are the Sacklers not responsible for the pandemic of preventable opioid deaths across the United States?
+Are the Sacklers not responsible for the pandemic of preventable opioid deaths across the USA?
 Does Kemelmacher-Shlizerman really believe she has no responsibility for fake news when she’s built a program specifically designed to rewrite reality?

 Then again—she might actually not be responsible.
 Is Albert Einstein responsible for the United State’s massacre of the Japanese with two atomic bombs?
 The politics of technology is complicated, and this episode of RadioLab dives into the mess head on.